-Customers often ask, are there any affordable PPC marketing tactics?
-Well, the answer is always: it depends – there are so many important factors that go into PPC marketing.
-In this post, we’ll explore the key areas of your PPC campaigns in aid of affordable PPC marketing.
+Customers often ask, is there any affordable PPC marketing tactic?
+Well, the answer is always: it depends – there are so many important factors we want to highlight today.

 Where to begin…